1. Don't Make Waste

 2. What about food I bought before my pledge?

 Try to avoid individually packaged items (such as granola bars) and disposable wrapping (such as saran wrap, tin foil etc.).
 But don’t feel the need to restock your entire kitchen.
 Use what you have.

 3. What about trash in the workplace that’s out of my control?

 If you work in a lab for example, or another workplace where trash is hard to avoid, don’t worry about it for now.
 Focus specifically on how to decrease the trash you have control over.
-We go into more depth about strategies for the workplace in the week, month and year courses.
+We go into more depth about strategies for the workplace in the week, month and year pledged.

 Take a look at the trash and recycling you accumulated today and do a quick reflection.

 What was the most challenging aspect of your day?

 What was the best part of the day?

 Did you have any interesting interactions or conversations about waste?